 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that fitness trainers and aerobics instructors made a median yearly salary of $36,160 in 2015.
-These jobs were predicted to grow 8% from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that fitness trainers and aerobics instructors made a median yearly salary of $39,820 as of May 2018.
+These jobs were predicted to grow by 13% from 2018 to 2028.

-The BLS also noted that recreation workers made a median salary of $23,320 as of 2015.
-Employment openings in this field were expected to increase 10% from 2014-2024, which is faster than average.
+The BLS also noted that recreation workers made a median salary of $25,060 as of May 2018.
+Employment openings in this field were expected to increase by 8% from 2018-2028, which is faster than average.

 Continuing Education Information